Hi, I'm Danielle

 Years ago, I was in college working towards medical school, aspiring to be a neurosurgeon.
 I was not just going to be a doctor, but the most distinguished kind of doctor, what I perceived to be the most difficult to attain.
-But camped out in front of my MCAT book one day, something about it felt wrong.
+But camped out in front of piles of books one day, something about it felt wrong.
 Like I was wearing someone else’s skin.
 I realized suddenly that a neurosurgeon was not who I was supposed to be, not how I was supposed to serve the world.
 After the many years of path-setting that brought me to that point, I closed the book and walked away.
 Then I dissolved.

 For the next several years, I struggled to reshape my identity.
 I experimented with different health care and care taking roles and got close to people that struggled with pain and suffering.
 I wanted to help them, to solve a problem.
 And this problem solving habit bled into how I was handling my identity crisis.
 If I could only fix this (my body, my profession, my marital status, my living situation, my pain etc), then. . . happiness?

 Reeling, I let my inner critic take over.
 The most manipulative voice in my head became my guide–and that asshole crushed me.